Skip to main content

 -1985

-Denotes that SDK config is not found.
+Indicates that the SDK config was not found.

 SdkTokenCanNotBeEmptyException